 To prepare the citrus enzyme cleaner, simply combine orange scraps, brown sugar, and water in a plastic bottle.
 Allow the mixture to ferment for about two weeks, during which the orange scent will help to eliminate strong odors.
 Once fermented, strain the liquid into another container and dilute it with water before using it to clean cat urine stains.

-While there are commercial citrus enzyme cleaners available, such as Bubba’s Rowdy Friends Pet Stain & Odor Terminator, creating your own homemade version is an affordable and eco-friendly alternative.
+While there are commercial citrus enzyme cleaner available, such as Bubba’s Rowdy Friends Pet Stain & Odor Terminator, creating your own homemade version is an affordable and eco-friendly alternative.

 DIY Citrus Cat Urine Enzyme Cleaner